Postdoctoral benefits & salary

-- Retirement: a retirement contribution of 6.2% is mandatory, and it is matched 100% by the employer
+- Retirement: A retirement contribution of 6.2 percent is mandatory, and it is matched 100 percent by the employer

-- Annual leave (vacation days): leave days are accrued at the rate of 1 ¼ working days per month for full-time continuous service, or the equivalent of 15 working days per year.
+- Annual leave (vacation days): Leave days are accrued at the rate of 1.25 working days per month for full-time continuous service or the equivalent of 15 working days per year.

-- The Child and Family Research Center at the University provides early care and education for children from six weeks old through first grade.
+- Child care: The University provides early care and education for children from six weeks old through first grade.
 University students and employees have enrollment priority, and tuition is calculated using a sliding fee scale based on family household income.
-For more information on child care services and resources, please visit the parenting page under the Work, Life and Family Council's site
+Learn more about on-campus childcare and K-12 education programs.

-- Employee Assistance Program: the EAP (LifeWorks) is a confidential assessment and referral service specifically designed to assist employees and families in handling personal and work-related issues.
+- Employee Assistance Program: The Employee Assistance Program or EAP (LifeWorks) is a confidential assessment and referral service specifically designed to assist employees and families in handling personal and work-related issues.
 It allows up to three sessions of EAP counseling services per year and unlimited telephone and online services at no cost to the employee.

-- Counseling services free of charge are available through The Downing Counseling Clinic at a sliding scale based on the ability to pay.
+- Counseling services: Counseling services are available through The Downing Counseling Clinic at a sliding scale based on the ability to pay.

-- Maximum: Is equal to the minimum salary in the salary schedule of "A" contract Rank II Assistant Professor or, for postdoctoral fellowships paid from a Federal Grant, the salary maximum is set forth by the granting agency.
+- Maximum: Is equal to the minimum salary in the salary schedule of "A" contract Rank II Assistant Professor or, for postdoctoral fellowships paid from a Federal Grant, the salary maximum set forth by the granting agency.